-Beyond the three to four viral components, a number of additives are required to make vaccines effective — and to keep them from going bad.
+Beyond the three to four viral components, a number of additives and preservatives are required to make vaccines effective — and to keep them from going bad.
 These ingredients, sometimes covered as trade secrets by drug companies in other, less-public drugs, have led to many a conspiracy theory that the likes of anti-vaxxers would have you latch onto.
 It’s really much more boring than that.
-Here are some of the ingredients you will find in the 2019-2020 vaccine — and why they’re there.
+Here are some of the ingredients you will find in the 2019-2020 flu vaccine — and why they’re there.

 The Ingredient: Aluminum Salts